 REPRESENTATIVE RESULTS:

-A typical CBB had a diameter of 50 &#181;m (Figure 5, 6) and the specific membrane capacitance in hexadecane was 0.65 &#181;F/cm2.
+A typical CBB had a diameter of 50 μm (Figure 5, 6) and the specific membrane capacitance in hexadecane was 0.65 μF/cm2.
 The bubble size was arbitrarily controlled by the intra-bubble pressure.
 When small bubbles are necessary for low-noise recordings, the tip diameter should be correspondingly small.
-For example, for a bubble size of 50 &#181;m in diameter, the tip diameter should be 30 &#181;m.
+For example, for a bubble size of 50 μm in diameter, the tip diameter should be 30 μm.

 Once the CBB had formed, the channel molecules either in aqueous solution or in the liposome were spontaneously inserted into the bilayer within a span of a few to dozens of minutes.
 Insertion of the channels was confirmed by the stepwise increase of current amplitude (Figure 7) under the applied membrane potential.
-The smaller membrane area (&lt;1,000 &#181;m2) relative to that in the conventional PLB and DIB systems substantially improved the electrical signal-to-noise ratio.
+The smaller membrane area (<1,000 μm2) relative to that in the conventional PLB and DIB systems substantially improved the electrical signal-to-noise ratio.